usnistgov/state_meas_tomo/README.txt

 sys.path.append('installdir1/python/Partial_ML/')
 sys.path.append('installdir1/python/Partial_ML/analysis_scripts')
 sys.path.append('installdir1/python/Partial_ML/partial_tomography')
-\SGc{If someone checks out the Git repository, they will get the directories ".../state_meas_tomo", ".../state_meas_tomo/analysis_scripts", and ".../state_meas_tomo/partial_tomography".
-There is no Partial_ML directory.}

 The software was written for Python 3.4.
 To create a Python 3.4 environment, we recommend using Anaconda (https://www.anaconda.com/download/).
 Once